Skip to Content

 2. Review the generated output

-After generation, you’ll have a complete Go project:
+After generation, the output is a complete Go project:

 3. Build and run